We meet at Catania Fontanarossa Airport in the morning

 Travel insurance: highly recommended.

 A Sicily gourmet wine and food tour.
-A wine and food tour to the southern tip of Italy.
+A gourmet tour to the southern tip of Italy.
 Sicily, where we will taste Italian wine and Italian cuisine and discover the history of this amazing island.
+Visit Sicilian Markets.
+Sicilian wines feature the medley of flavors that Sicily has been known for since ancient times and which represent some of the best wines in Italy.

 Sicily is the largest island in the Mediterranean.
 It is one of the autonomous regions of Italy.
 Palermo is the capital of Sicily, the provinces are: Agrigento, Caltanissetta, Catania, Enna, Messina, Palermo, Ragusa, Siracusa and Trapani.
 Sicily’s closest neighbour is Calabria, 3 kl to the east across the straits of Messina.